centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 systemctl restart mariadb
 ```

-It is necessary to change the limitation **LimitNOFILE**.
+It is necessary to change the **LimitNOFILE** limitation.
 Changing this
 option in `/etc/my.cnf` will NOT work.

 ```shell